 LLM-based Scorers (LLM-as-a-Judge)

 MLflow offers different approaches to use LLM-as-a-Judge, with different levels of simplicity and control.
-We recommend starting with a simpler approach and evolving to more complex ones as needed.
+Click on the card below to see the detailed guide for each approach.

 - Best for: Quickly trying MLflow's LLM evaluation capabilities with a few lines of code.